nyok92/hassio-addons/kopia/DOCS.md

-# Home Assistant Add-on: Duplicati add-on
+# Home Assistant Add-on: Kopia add-on

 ## About

-This Addon-on allows you to run [Duplicati](https://www.duplicati.com/) on a device running [Home Assistant](https://www.home-assistant.io/).
+This Addon-on allows you to run [Kopia](https://www.kopia.io/) on a device running [Home Assistant](https://www.home-assistant.io/).

 ## Introduction

-[Duplicati](https://www.duplicati.com/) is a free, open source, backup client that securely stores encrypted, incremental, compressed backups on cloud storage services and remote file servers.
+[Kopia](https://www.kopia.io/) is a free, open source, backup client that securely stores encrypted, incremental, compressed backups on cloud storage services and remote file servers.

 It works with: